 An ancient Healing System

 Traditional Chinese Medicine is an integrated system of health care that has an uninterrupted history of use and development in China and other parts of East Asia dating back over five thousand years.
-The aim of this holistic model is to harmonize the physical, emotional, mental and spiritual aspects of the individual.
+The aim of this functional and holistic model is to harmonize the physical, emotional, mental and spiritual aspects of the individual.
 Therefore emotional aspects of any illness are addressed concurrently with the physical aspects.

 The TCM health care system covers a range of therapeutic interventions, including acupuncture and/or Chinese Herbal Medicine, diet/lifestyle advice and preventative health care.
 The most popular forms of TCM health care used in Australia are Acupuncture and/or Chinese Herbal Medicine.
 Other TCM therapeutic interventions, such as TCM remedial massage and Qigong are gaining in popularity.

 In addition to providing effective treatment for a wide range of chronic and acute health disorders.
 TCM may also be used to aid maintain normal body function and assist with disease prevention.
 This system of health care, in which treatments are tailored to your individual health condition, developed from the philosophy that restoring balance and normal functioning will both treat ailments and prevent other illnesses from developing.

 In Australia, AACMA TCM practitioners are qualified health care professionals.
 Most practitioners operate in Private practice, however there are increasing numbers working from community health centre’s or in academic and/or clinical research.

 Qualified practitioners are educated in Traditional Chinese Medicine (TCM) theory, diagnosis and assessment as well as ie Western bio-medical sciences.
 Clinical decision-making end patient management strategies are also influenced by contemporary Western approaches to health care, such as infection control practices and the known interactions of herbal medicines with pharmaceuticals or other therapeutic ubstances.